 What Is Responsive Web Design?
 8 Benefits for Businesses!Orhun Karadag

 The use of mobile devices to access websites is consistently increasing.
 However, most of the websites are not optimized for mobile devices.
 Mobile devices are constrained by display size.
-It is necessary to use a different approach to how content such as text, images, videos are laid out on the screen.
+It is necessary to use a different approach to how content such as text, images, and videos are laid out on the screen.

 We’re now firmly in the digital age where it’s extremely common for the average user to have multiple devices such as smartphones, tablets, “phablets”, smartwatches, other wearables, game consoles, TVs, and laptops.

 The basic philosophy behind responsive web design is that the users should receive a consistent and seamless experience of your website.
 No matter how they choose to access it.
 Any browser, device, and operating system.
+Some benefits of RWD are that it allows for faster loading times, better accessibility, and increased cross-device compatibility.

 Benefits of Responsive Web Design